squirrelnest/talking-dead/README.md

 ## Usage

+Visit https://bit.ly/2Hrewjn or https://talking-dead.herokuapp.com/ to view in browser.
 On mobile, swipe left or right to dismiss a message.
 On desktop, hover over message and click the 'X' that appears in upper right corner of the card.
 Scroll down or dismiss messages to load more messages.